jenslys/zed-catppuccin-blur/README.md

 > **Note**
 > The blur effect may not work on all operating systems.
 This is a limitation of Zed's window transparency implementation, not a theme issue.
 If you experience issues with blur, please report them to the [Zed repository](https://github.com/zed-industries/zed).

+> **Note**
+> This is an opinionated fork of the original Catppuccin theme.
+In addition to the blur effects, it includes various UI tweaks and modifications to create a unique visual experience.
+The changes go beyond just adding transparency.

 <p align="center">
   <a href="https://github.com/jenslys/zed-catppuccin-blur/stargazers">
     <img src="https://img.shields.io/github/stars/jenslys/zed-catppuccin-blur?colorA=363a4f&colorB=b7bdf8&style=for-the-badge">